Not recommended for children under 5, PG to 10 due to violence and disturbing scenes.

 None of concern

-The film contains some occasional low level
+The film contains some occasional low level coarse language.
+Examples include:

 - beat it stupid cat

 - Sweet Sister Francis.